 Eau Bleue Waterfalls Tips:

-- Bring mosquito repellent
+- Bring mosquito repellent with you

-- Don’t wear anything brand new
+- Just don’t wear anything brand new

 - If you are not a good swimmer, it is advisable not to swim too deep in the water